Tight Bounds for The Price of Fairness: Introduction

 Similar trade-offs between efficiency and fairness naturally emerge in many other applications.
 For example, in air traffic flow management, the CDM needs to fairly allocate limited air space to different airlines \citep[\text{e.g.,}][]{barnhart2012,vossen2003,jiang2022, scarce2021}.
 In congested airports, the CDM has to fairly allocate runways and aprons to different airlines \citep{Fairbrother2020}.
 Other equitable resource allocation problems arise in finance, where simultaneous trading with multiple accounts is carried out and the CDM's goal is to treat all clients fairly while maximizing collective interests \citep{oc2006}, water allocation, where a CDM attempts to balance unsatisfied demand of all consumers \citep{udias2012cost}, medical funds allocation, where equity across different regions and populations is a major concern \citep{earnshaw2007linear}, spectrum allocation in a communication system where a common frequency band is shared by multiple users \citep{ye2014competitive}, and kanban allocation in production systems, where both minimizing the rate of lost sales and balancing lost sales across product types are under consideration \citep{ryan2005allocating}.
-In addition to resource allocation problems, efficiency-fairness tradeoffs can arise in classical optimization problems such as location, vehicle routing, transportation and scheduling, as elaborated in the excellent survey papers by \citet{KARSU2015343} and \citet{luss1999}.
+Finally, efficiency-fairness tradeoffs can arise in classical optimization problems such as location, vehicle routing, transportation and scheduling, as elaborated in the excellent survey papers by \citet{KARSU2015343} and \citet{luss1999}.

-Naturally, quantifying the efficiency loss resulting from the incorporation of different fairness criteria is essential for the CDM when facing resource allocation challenges. \citet*{priceoffairness} (BFT (2011)) introduced the notion of the price of fairness (POF), which is defined as the relative efficiency loss, compared to the utility-maximization solution (i.e., utilitarian solution), of a fair solution.
-They quantified the POF for two different fairness notions, PF and MMF.
-That is, they provided upper bounds of the POF for both the PF and the MMF cases, which we refer to as the BFT bounds.
-When all players have equal maximum achievable utilities, the BFT bound for the PF criterion is tight when the number of players, $n$, is a square of an integer, and the BFT bound for the MMF criterion is tight for an arbitrary number of players.
+\yding{Naturally, quantifying the efficiency loss resulting from the incorporation of fairness concerns is essential for the CDM who strives to select the appropriate balance between efficiency and fairness when facing resource allocation challenges. \citet*{priceoffairness} \discuss{(BFT 2011)} introduced the notion of the price of fairness (POF), which is defined as the relative efficiency loss, compared to the utility-maximization solution (i.e., utilitarian solution), of a fair solution.
+They considered two fairness notions that have been widely used in the literature: Proportional Fairness (PF) and Max-Min Fairness (MMF), and quantified the POF for both.
+That is, they provided upper bounds of the POF for both the PF and the MMF cases, which we refer to as the BFT bounds.}